skoumalcz/force-update/README.md

 Extras
 ------

-Library is able to detect crash during last version check and hangs main thread during next app start to avoid any other code execution and allow successful version check.
-If there is new version available it fires notification automatically.
+ForceUpdate is able to detect crash during last version check and hangs main thread during next app start to avoid any other code execution and allow successful version check.
+If there is a new version available it automatically fires a notification.

 Contact
 =======